Roberto0611/probability-calculator/README.md

 # Probability Calculator

-This is the fourth project for the "Scientific Computing with Python" certification.
+This is the fifth and last project for the "Scientific Computing with Python" certification.

 Made by: Roberto Ochoa cuevas.